icemakegirl/ImprovMLCQ/README.md

 Inside the feature folder is the .csv file features - all_features.csv and a file called top5 features code smells.
 On the y-axis are the names of the most relevant features, in order of importance from top to bottom.
 The x-axis indicates the weight of each feature for each smell.

 ### Packages
-scikit-learn, numpy, optuna, pycaret and os
+scikit-learn, numpy, optuna, pycaret, os, ydata_profiling and os

 ### Dataset Cleaning
+Before running the models, it is necessary to clean and standardize the data.
+Execute the file **"EDA_Improv.ipynb"**, and among its results, you should use the file **"out_clean.csv"** for model execution.

 ## Comments

 If you have difficulty running any of the codes, use the notebooks available in the colab notebooks folder.